Kay-Zee/BE_music_Kan_Zhang/README.md

 #### Running the Database, Server and Script
 mongodb should be started up prior to server startup.

-currently using

-mongodb://localhost:27017/BE_music_db

-As the address, and stored in the data folder
+The database is stored in the data folder, and its expected address is

+- mongodb://localhost:27017/BE_music_db

 To start the server, simply move to the BE_music_Kan_Zhang folder (if you're not there already) and use the following